jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 What is even less known is that 11 September also marks the national day of Catalonia, called locally as the "[Diada](https://en.wikipedia.org/wiki/National_Day_of_Catalonia)" (literally "Day").
 On this day in 1714, after a year-long battle in Barcelona, the Catalan army lost to the army of King Philip V, and the Catalan institutional system and rights were replaced with Philip V's absolute rule in an attempt to unify Spain.
 Modern-day celebrations of the Diada involve offering flowers and respects to Catalan army members who fought in 1714 and rallies in favor of Catalonia's independence from Spain.

-#### **Italy, Argentina, Austria**
+#### **Italy**

-Regardless of political background or lack thereof, Allende's commitment towards peaceful democratic means of achieving human well-being for Chileans can find appeal anywhere in the world.
+In a now-democratic country with a fascist dictator past, where the [original idea of fascism](https://en.wikipedia.org/wiki/Italian_fascism) was born, was influenced by Nazi Germany, and evolved into a state that legalized racism and disregarded individual freedoms for the sake of imperialist nationalism, it is not surprising to see memorials to Allende.

 _[[ID 227](http://www.abacq.org/calle/index.php?2011/02/22/513-jesi-italia)] Largo Salvador Allende at Jesi, Italy_

-There is a lane in Jesi named after Salvador Allende as well as a memorial stone erected on the 10th anniversary of the coup, though [Google Street View imagery](https://goo.gl/maps/nMLFVFk6e9GGEXce7) suggests that the memorial stone may not be located at this lane but rather somewhere else in Jesi.
+There is a lane in Jesi named after Salvador Allende as well as a memorial stone erected on the 10th anniversary of the coup, though [Google Street View imagery](https://goo.gl/maps/nMLFVFk6e9GGEXce7) suggests that the memorial stone (if it still exists today) may not be located at this lane but rather somewhere else in Jesi.

 > Santiago 11 September 1973
 >